ryonakano/atlas/README.md

 ## Installation
 ### For Users
 On elementary OS?
-Click the button to get Reco on AppCenter:
+Click the button to get Atlas on AppCenter:

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.ryonakano.atlas)